tamrivera05/bos/memory-bank/activeContext.md

 - Implemented login form with validation using Zod schema
 - Created useApiFetch hook for API integration
 - Set up authentication flow with backend JWT system
+- Refactored appointments-list to focus on user functionality, removing admin features
+- Added TypeScript interfaces for better type safety in appointments management

 ## Current Status

 The project has moved beyond initial setup and is now implementing core functionality.
-The login system is being developed with integration to the backend API.
+The login system and basic appointment management for users are being developed.

 ### Implemented Features